Drugs, exercise, diet, and a positive attitude are all things people are doing these days to cope with high cholesterol.

 “Set your goals in such a way that you always feel successful, that way you’re more likely to keep on going,” Bella said.
 “Focus on setting more realistic goals like the 80/20 rule: make 80 percent of your diet healthy, and allow for small cheats here and there.”

 Dietary changes, while helpful, aren’t enough.
 George also urges people with high cholesterol to exercise.

 “Be physically active on a regular basis, such as brisk walking, swimming, cycling, or even gardening,” she said.
 “The Surgeon General recommends that adults engage in moderate-intensity exercise for two hours and 30 minutes every week, and children and teenagers should do at least one hour of activity each day.”

 For people with a busy workday, Bella suggests taking a short break each hour to get up and take a brief walk or run a flight of stairs.
-If done throughout the day, it adds up to the 40 minutes daily that is recommended by the AHA.
+If done throughout the day, it adds up to the

 “You do not need to go to the gym,” she points out.